OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions.md

           packages: |
             packages/**/*.zip

-      # Use the Package in a Release
+      # Using your Package in a Release
       - name: Use the Package in a Release 🎉
         uses: OctopusDeploy/create-release-action@v3
         with: